Pediatric Surgery Guide

 Will I be with my child before surgery?

-You will be with your child when you arrive and while the pre-operative nurse, anesthesiologists, and surgeons come talk to you in the pre-operative area.
+You will be with your child when you arrive and while the pre-operative nurse, anesthesiologists, and surgeons come to talk to you in the pre-operative area.
 Once the surgical team is ready to head to the actual operating room, you’ll remain in the pre-operative area or waiting room.
 Except in rare circumstances, parents are not typically able to go into the operating room with their child because we want to make sure we maintain the strict sterile conditions in those rooms.

 However, if your child is nervous about going to the operating room without a parent, there are several different options available.
 Child life specialists can accompany your child to the OR, and they’re outstanding at providing distraction, calming anxiety, and explaining everything to children.
 We can also give a “pre-med” to the child before they leave their parents to head to the OR, which is an oral medication that calms the child and also causes them not to remember the trip to the OR.
 You can talk to your pre-operative nurse and anesthesiologist about which options are best for your child.

 During short surgeries, you may remain in the waiting room or pre-op area and the surgeon will immediately come find you when they’re done.
 During longer surgeries, you will usually be told when you have time to grab food/coffee/drinks.
-Surgeons are best at estimating the length of the procedure, and it’s quite appropriate and accepted to ask your surgeon this question pre-operatively.
+Surgeons are best at estimating the length of the procedure, and it’s quite appropriate and acceptable to ask your surgeon this question pre-operatively.
 You’ll talk with your surgeon post-operatively and typically after this occurs, you’ll be allowed to see your child about 15-20 minutes later in the recovery room.

 My toddler frequently gets nursemaid’s elbow (hyperextends the ligament) when he plays too rough.
 Is there any way we can prevent this or help protect his ligament if he wants to play sports when he’s older?